-Dr Lee, one of the Kutlu four, has one remaining judicial review matter to agitate in the Federal Court of Australia.
-It is a separate matter to the Kutlu proceedings.
+Dr Lee, one of the Kutlu four, had one remaining judicial review matter to agitate in the Federal Court of Australia.
+It was a separate matter to the Kutlu proceedings.
 However, it travelled along with the Kutlu proceedings for quite some time while all the matters were getting ready for the Full Federal Court.
-It involves a point challenging the validity of the appointment of panel members and a deputy director.
-Accordingly, by operation of

-Item 1(1)-(3) of Schedule 1 to the Amending Act, this part of Dr Lee's case has now been determined by Parliament instead of by the presiding judge (Justice Katzmann).
+It involved a point challenging the validity of the appointment of panel members and a deputy director.
+Accordingly, by operation of Item 1(1)-(3) of Schedule 1 to the Amending Act, this part of Dr Lee's case was apparently determined by Parliament instead of by the presiding judge (Justice Katzmann).